I was little misled by the cover which said

 Dames:

-not really, maybe a victim hooker.
+None really, maybe the victim, a hooker.
 Because he’s not her angel, he’s nobody’s angel.

-not really, maybe a victim hooker.
+None really, maybe the victim, a hooker.
 Because he’s not her angel, he’s nobody’s angel.

 Cool